Michael Pillsbury: Biden Stopped U.S. Navy Patrols in the South China Sea

 As first reported by Breitbart News, in the early months of the Trump administration, it authorized a plan to push back on China’s excessive claims in the South China Sea.

-Pillsbury has served in intelligence and defense in every administration since Nixon and authored the 2015 book The Hundred-Year Marathon: China’s Secret Strategy to Replace America as the Global Superpower.
+Pillsbury has served in intelligence and defense roles in every administration since Nixon and authored the 2015 book The Hundred-Year Marathon: China’s Secret Strategy to Replace America as the Global Superpower.

-Pillsbury also said Biden is part of the “globalist elite” who has long-standing views that China is not a threat to the U.S., as illustrated by the clip in which he famously dismissed China as a threat.
+Pillsbury also said Biden is part of the “globalist elite” who has long-standing views that China is not a threat to the U.S., as illustrated when he famously dismissed China as a threat at a campaign event.

 “China is going to eat our lunch?
-Come on, man,” Biden said at a presidential campaign event in Iowa City, Iowa, in May 2019, a week after he announced his candidacy for president.
+Come on, man,” Biden said at an event in Iowa City, Iowa, in May 2019, a week after he announced his candidacy for president.

 Pillsbury said Biden’s comment showed that he believes China is weak.